🏠

 Shop The Look:

-2. Dark walnut pedestal coffee table with turned legs
+2. Dark walnut pedestal coffee table turned legs

 4. Navy velvet wingback accent chair